SaxonRah/flying_pancakes/README.md

 The model incorporates various physical forces and factors including projectile motion, aerodynamic lift and drag, wind effects, disc spin, stability, and gyroscopic effects.

+The whitepaper is under construction, I have yet to publish it.
+It needs work.

 ## LICENSE (Sorry, but this is required).
 [![CC BY-NC-ND 4.0][cc-by-nc-nd-shield]][cc-by-nc-nd]